ran411057/Power-BI-RECLtd-Stock-Performance-Analysis-2024-2025-/README.md

 •	Visualizations: Key visualizations created include:

-o	Line Charts: To analyze daily closing and opening prices.
+1. Line Charts: To analyze daily closing and opening prices.

-o	Column Charts: To assess the average of the 52-week high and low prices by quarter and month.
+2. Column Charts: To assess the average of the 52-week high and low prices by quarter and month.

-o	Bar Charts: To analyze monthly changes in trading volume.
+3. Bar Charts: To analyze monthly changes in trading volume.

-o	Slicers: To filter data by specific day, month, year, or quarter.
+4. Slicers: To filter data by specific day, month, year, or quarter.

-o	Cards: To display key metrics such as average of 52-week highs/lows, closing prices, opening prices, trades, and volumes.
+5. Cards: To display key metrics such as average of 52-week highs/lows, closing prices, opening prices, trades, and volumes.

 5. Key Findings & Insights